 grievances, and facilitates student conflict managment and mediation services.

-SJA staff serves as a resource for informal resolution of student grievances.
+OSSJA staff serves as a resource for informal resolution of student grievances.

-Through these efforts, SJA works to:
+Through these efforts, OSSJA works to:

 - educate the campus community about student rights, responsiblities and conduct standards;